Psychopharmacology

 Benzodiazepines

-- Mechanism: GABA-A positive allosteric modulators — increase frequency of Cl− channel opening (require GABA; ceiling effect → safer than barbiturates)
+- Mechanism: GABA-A positive allosteric modulators — BZDs increase frequency of Cl− channel opening (saturable, ceiling effect); barbiturates increase duration of channel opening — no ceiling → more dangerous in overdose

 - Examples: diazepam (long-acting), lorazepam (no active metabolites — preferred in liver disease), midazolam (ultra-short), clonazepam (anxiety/seizures)